aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-formatting/support-hidden-lines-in-dwg/_index.md

 ---
-title: Export DWG as PDF with Hidden Lines – Aspose.CAD for Java
+title: Export DWG to PDF with Hidden Lines – Aspose.CAD for Java
-linktitle: Export DWG as PDF with Hidden Lines Using Java
+linktitle: Export DWG as PDF Using Java
 second_title: Aspose.CAD Java API
-description: Learn how to export DWG as PDF, enable hidden lines, and convert DWG to PDF with Aspose.CAD for Java in this step‑by‑step tutorial.
+description: Learn how to export dwg to pdf, enable hidden lines, and convert DWG to PDF with Aspose.CAD for Java in this step‑by‑step tutorial.
 weight: 11
 url: /java/cad-text-and-formatting/support-hidden-lines-in-dwg/
-date: 2026-01-02
+date: 2026-03-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Export DWG as PDF with Hidden Lines – Aspose.CAD for Java
+# Export DWG to PDF with Hidden Lines – Aspose.CAD for Java

 ## Introduction

-In this tutorial you’ll learn how to **export DWG as PDF** while preserving hidden lines using Aspose.CAD for Java.
+In this tutorial you’ll learn how to **export dwg to pdf** while preserving hidden lines using Aspose.CAD for Java.
 Whether you need to **convert DWG to PDF**, generate a **dwg to pdf tutorial**‑style guide, or simply **save DWG as PDF** with hidden‑line support, we’ll walk you through every step.
 By the end, you’ll have a ready‑to‑use solution that you can drop into any Java project.

 ## Quick Answers
 - **What does this tutorial cover?** Enabling hidden‑line rendering while exporting DWG to PDF with Aspose.CAD for Java.
-- **Which primary operation is performed?** `export dwg as pdf`.
+- **Which primary operation is performed?** `export dwg to pdf`.
 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.
 - **What are the prerequisites?** Java development environment, Aspose.CAD for Java library, and DWG files.
 - **How long does implementation take?** About 10‑15 minutes for a basic setup.

-## What is “export dwg as pdf”?
+## What is “export dwg to pdf”?
 Exporting a DWG file to PDF converts the vector‑based CAD drawing into a portable document format while preserving layers, line types, and optional hidden‑line rendering.
 This makes it easy to share CAD designs with stakeholders who may not have CAD software.

+## How to Enable Hidden Lines When Exporting DWG to PDF
+Hidden lines are controlled through the layout setting in the rasterization options.
+By selecting the **Model** layout, Aspose.CAD tells the renderer to treat hidden edges as invisible, giving you a clean 2‑D representation of a 3‑D model.

 ## Why enable hidden lines when exporting?
-Hidden lines provide a clearer visual representation of complex 3D models on a 2‑D page, ensuring that only visible edges are emphasized.
+Hidden lines provide a clearer visual representation of complex 3‑D models on a 2‑D page, ensuring that only visible edges are emphasized.
 This improves readability and is often required for engineering documentation.

 ## Prerequisites